 Rule #5: Acquired Properties Must Match or Exceed the Value of the Property Sold

-All the net proceeds from the sale of your property must go toward purchasing the replacement.
-The IRS does not permit you to sell a property at a higher value, buy a less expensive property, and pocket the difference.
+All net proceeds from the sale of your property must be used to purchase the replacement.
+The IRS does not permit you to sell a property at a higher value, then buy a less expensive property and pocket the difference.

 Rule #6: One Taxpayer Must Hold Both Titles

-The titleholder must be the same for both properties, or the exchange is invalid.
+The titleholder must be the same for both properties, otherwise the exchange is invalid.

 Comprehensive 1031 Exchange Timeline

-Beware: The 45 and 180-day rules are concurrent; the clock starts ticking for both when your relinquished property sale closes.
+Remember: The 45 and 180-day rules are concurrent.
+The clock starts ticking for both when your relinquished property sale closes.

 Day 1: Sale of Relinquished Property

 The 1031 exchange timeline begins the day you sell your investment property, which is known as relinquished property.
-The proceeds from your relinquished property go to a third-party intermediary to be held in escrow.
+The proceeds from your relinquished property are paid to a third-party intermediary, who holds them in escrow.

 At this point, both the 45- and 180-day countdowns start.